-2. Categorize the items you are selling by your buying criteria.
-Find the categories that make sense for your organization by looking at purchasing history from previous years.
+2. Categorise the items you are selling by your buying criteria.
+Find the categories that make sense for your organisation by looking at purchasing history from previous years.

-Example: Family, Classic, Mainstream, Contemporary
+Example: family, classic, mainstream, contemporary

-3. Label each of your events with where they fall into your criteria.
+3. Label each of your events to decide which genre they belong to.
 Do this with current and previous events in your database for at least the past two years.
-Categorize new events as part of their setup going forward.
+Classify new events as part of their setup going forward.

-Example: Labelling your annual holiday shows for the past two years with a Family tag in your system.
+Example: Label your pantomime for the last two years with a family tag in your system.

-Include canceled events in your labelling, because they still give you valuable data about what patrons are interested in.
+Include cancelled events in your labelling, because they still give you valuable data about what audience members are interested in.